ifle/VSLiquidSyntax/README.md

-# VSLiquidSyntax
+Liquid Syntax Highlighting for Visual Studio.
-Liquid Syntax Highlighting for Visual Studio
+The .tmLanguage file is from https://github.com/lucidnz/liquid.tmbundle